My finances, my projects, my life

 Childcare facilities

-• They are approved by the Ministry of Education, Children and Youth based on integrity, staff qualifications and infrastructure.
+• They are approved by the Ministry of Education, Children and Youth based on integrity, staff qualifications, offered services and infrastructure.

-• They accept children of all nationalities.
+• They accept children of all nationalities, subject to available places.
 However, some facilities only accept children who live in the same commune or attend school there.

-• Childcare and meals are provided for a fee but the costs can be reduced by using childcare vouchers.
+• Childcare and meals are provided for a fee that can be reduced depending on the age of the children, the type of facility attended, and thanks to childcare vouchers;

-• Childcare facilities may be either private or state-approved, except for after-school care centres and parental assistance schemes, which have a special status.
+• Childcare facilities may be either private or state-approved.
 This distinction is important, because private facilities do not accept childcare vouchers.

 Now that we’ve covered the basics, let’s have a look at some of the different types of facilities.